lisp-docs/cl-language-reference/docs/chap-22/cc-d-formatted-output/_cc-d-g-b-tilde-t-tabulate.md

-If for some reason the current absolute column position cannot be determined by direct inquiry, **format** may be able to deduce the current column position by noting that certain directives (such as ~%, or ~&, or ~A with the argument being a string containing a newline) cause the column position to be reset to zero, and counting the number of characters emitted since that point.
+If for some reason the current absolute column position cannot be determined by direct inquiry, **format** may be able to deduce the current column position by noting that certain directives (such as ~%, or ~&amp;, or ~A with the argument being a string containing a newline) cause the column position to be reset to zero, and counting the number of characters emitted since that point.
 If that fails, **format** may attempt a similar deduction on the riskier assumption that the destination was at column zero when **format** was invoked.
 If even this heuristic fails or is implementationally inconvenient, at worst the ~T operation will simply output two spaces.